-Specific reference should be made to the progress made towards the achievement of the mandatory results/outputs, the direct influence to the outcomes and on the likelihood of indirectly influence of the expected impacts as outlined in the Twinning Fiche.
+Specific reference should be made to the progress made towards the achievement of the mandatory results, the direct influence to the outcomes and on the likelihood of indirectly influence of the expected impacts as outlined in the Twinning Fiche.
 With performance measurement based indicators set in the initial work plan the persisting adequacy of those indicators should also be confirmed.

-The financial section shall document the actual expenditure in relation to budgeted costs, detailing all items of expenditure incurred in the period covered by the report and indicating for each item the title/description, the amount in euro, the relevant budget headings and components and any reference to supporting documents.
+The financial section shall document the actual expenditure in relation to budgeted costs, detailing all items of expenditure incurred in the period covered by the report and indicating for each budget sub-heading the title/description, the amount in euro, the relevant budget headings and components and any reference to supporting documents.

 The quarterly interim report shall be submitted for discussion at each meeting of the Project Steering Committee.
 To offer to participants the opportunity to examine the document, the draft interim report shall be sent by the Member State PL two weeks before the meeting to the Beneficiary PL, to the Contracting Authority and to the EUD.
-At the latest one week after the meeting, the quarterly interim report must be formally submitted to the Contracting Authority for approval.
+At the latest one week after the meeting, the quarterly interim report must be formally approved by the MS PL and his/her counterpart.
+The approved report must then be submitted to the Contracting Authority for approval.
+In case of no reaction from the Contracting Authority within 21 calendar days, the report is deemed tacitly approved by the Contracting Authority.